Huibin Jang

-Royal Noble Consort Hui of the Indong Jang clan (3 November 1659 – 10 October 1701), personal name Jang Ok-jeong, was a consort of Sukjong of Joseon and the mother of King Gyeongjong.
-She was queen of Joseon from 1690 until her deposition in 1694.
+Huibin Jang (3 November 1659 – 9 November 1701), or Concubine Hui, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title hui (희; 禧), the full meaning is "Auspicious Concubine".) of the Indong Jang clan, personal name Jang Ok-jeong, was a consort of King Sukjong, the 19th monarch of Joseon, and the mother of King Gyeongjong.
+She was queen of Joseon from 1690 until her deposition in 1694, and is remembered today as one of the greatest femmes fatales in Korean history.

 Biography

 Early life

-Jang Ok-jeong was the daughter of Jang Hyeong and his second wife, Lady Yun of the Papyeong Yun clan.
-Part of the Namin faction, she came from a long line of interpreters and belonged to the Jungin class.
+Lady Jang was the daughter of Jang Hyeong and his second wife, a lady from the Papyeong Yun clan.
+Part of the Namin faction, she came from a long line of interpreters and belonged to the jungin class.

-Ok-jeong is widely thought to have been one of the most beautiful women in Joseon, and her charm was mentioned in the Annals.
+She is widely thought to have been one of the most beautiful women in Joseon, and her charm is mentioned in the Veritable Records of the Joseon Dynasty.

-She became a lady-in-waiting to the King's step-great-grandmother, Grand Queen Dowager Jaui, at the recommendation of Prince Dongpyeong, who was Sukjong's first cousin-once-removed and Jaui's step-grandson.
+She became a lady-in-waiting to King Sukjong's step-great-grandmother, Grand Queen Dowager Jaui, at the recommendation of Prince Dongpyeong, who was the king's first cousin once removed and the grand queen dowager's step-grandson.